kbazany/washington_transect_amplicon/README.md

 16S and ITS amplicon sequencing data over a naturally occurring climate gradient over the Cascade Mountains in Washington State.
 Bioinformatics, statistics, and visualizations.

 1. Processing amplicon sequencing sequences
-2. Combining sequencing runs and generating ASV tables
+2. Combining sequencing runs, align with taxonomy databases, and generating ASV tables

 * Files are in order, though 1.1-1.4 are interchangeable as are 2.1-2.2 and can be done out of order within.